 The best way to explore the city is by foot if you don’t mind the ups and downs of the hills.
 You can easily walk through the neighborhoods and by doing that, you will see and discover the most.
 However, you might not want to walk the entire day or explore other parts of the city than downtown.
 That’s easy with San Francisco’s public transportation system:

-SFMTA (San Francisco Municipal Transportation Agency) is handling the buses, light rails, cable cars and the historic street cars.
+SFMTA (San Francisco Municipal Transportation Agency) is handling the buses, light rails, cable cars and the historic streetcars.
 You can use the online trip planner or download the app.
-With the app you can not only plan your trip, but also buy a ticket.
-Muni buses offer an easy way to get around in the city in case your feet are getting tired from walking.
+With the app, you can not only plan your trip but also buy a ticket.
+Muni buses offer an easy way to get around in the city in case your feet are getting tired of walking.